 Psoriasis is a kind of skin infection that can make its way anywhere on the skin; it is marked with a rapid proliferation of skin cells.
 When it affects the scalp, it is known as scalp psoriasis.

 Child scalp eczema is a kind of condition in which your child may have itchy and greasy dandruff or scales on his scalp.
 Stress and seasonal changes are the main triggers for this condition.
 However, rest assured it is not contagious.

 This condition may appear like acne on the scalp with small red pus-filled bumps.
 This bacterial infection occurs due to excessive sweating, use of strong chemical products on the scalp or other such issues.

-Scalp ringworm is a fungal infection that kids and sometimes adults too may suffer from.
+Tinea capitis is a fungal infection that kids and sometimes adults too may suffer from.
 Your kid may develop a rash, which may be scaly and painful.
 It may sometimes lead to enlarged lymph nodes too.

 This condition usually occurs due to genetic reasons.
 Your kid may feel these small bumps on his head while combing his hair.
 They are usually not a cause of great concern.

 This is believed to an autoimmune disease, which may result from various reasons including genetics and stress.
 Your kid may have itchy purplish or reddish bumps on his scalp.

 Here are some of the causes of scalp problems in children:

 - An unhealthy diet may cause scalp problems in children.